bittlingmayer/nlp-intro-course/background.md

 Here's [the code](https://gist.github.com/bittlingmayer/568c04604efff73dbe2c6140c7c87a72).

-Change the cost function, use context, use the subword level, preprocess, add more data...
+Some ideas: generate more or better candidates, add a cost function, use context, use the subword level, preprocess, add more data...

+Peter Norvig has explained in depth many potential improvements on his page.

 ### Submission